-- Finish two weeks in advance of your dead line and run through it a number of times so that you know your timing and that the technology work.
+- Finish at least two weeks in advance of your in-school deadline and run through it a number of times so that you know your timing and that the technology work.

 - The presentation has to be available on a memory stick for the final at the Mountain View Innovation Centre.

-- Edit it if it runs over the 10/12 min mark
+- Edit it if it runs over the 10 minute mark.

-- Practice using the mike before the night.
+- Practice using the mic before the night.

 NB…. be careful not to paint too negative a picture .
 Whereas many people do need aid to help them out of poverty … we are looking for evidence of respect and understanding of the circumstances that can affect people in the developing world.